\emph{Ab initio} derivation of the crystal field parameters for lanthanide ions: The f$^1$ case: Introduction

 For a given f-ion configuration, the lowest-energy $J$-manifold is commonly chosen as the model basis set for expanding the analytical matrix of \( \hat{V}^{\mathrm{CF}} \) and construction of the \emph{ab initio} numerical Hamiltonian from spin-orbit coupled wavefunctions, $\hso$.
 The latter is derived by expressing the diagonal matrix of SOCI energies in the eigenbasis of the Zeeman Hamiltonian, itself being constructed in the space of the lowest \( 2J+1 \) SOCI wavefunctions~\cite{Ungur:2017a}. $\hso$ is subsequently mapped onto the analytical matrix of $\vcf$, allowing for the extraction of the complete set of 27 CFPs via the ITO decomposition.\cite{Chibotaru:2012a, Ungur:2017a} An additional set of $\bkq$ parameters is derived in the spin-free orbital basis \( \ket{L, M_L} \).
-Few studies acknowledge that the CFPs determined in the $J$ vs.\ a spin-free basis are somewhat similar.
-These include the \ce{[Ln(DPA)3]^{3-}} series~\cite{Jung:2019a}, \ce{PrCl3} and few lanthanide sandwich complexes~\cite{Riccardo:2018a}.
-In general, however, the CFPs extracted before and after SOC differ significantly,\cite{Ashraful:2023a, Autillo:2024a} implying that these parameters are not determined solely by the CF interaction, but are also influenced by SOC.
+Few studies acknowledge that the CFPs determined in the $J$ vs.\ a spin-free basis are somewhat similar, although not identical.
+These include the \ce{[Ln(DPA)3]^{3-}} series,\cite{Jung:2019a} \ce{PrCl3} and few lanthanide sandwich complexes,\cite{Riccardo:2018a} and a recently reported Yb(III) alkyl complex.\cite{Ashuiev:2024a} In other reports, involving actinides in particular, the CFPs extracted before and after spin--orbit coupling may differ significantly,\cite{Ashraful:2023a, Autillo:2020a, Autillo:2024a} acknowledging that the parameters obtained after the introduction of the SOC are irregular, likely as a consequence of significant $J$-mixing.
+Certainly, there is need for a clarification on the actual role of the SOC and of the $J$-mixing on the spectra (energies and wavefunctions) and on the extraction of the CFPs.
 In fact, as Bolvin et al.\ suggested, the CFPs extracted for a given $J$-manifold via the ITO procedure are representative only of the splitting within that specific manifold and are thus relevant solely to spectroscopies probing that manifold.\cite{Jung:2019a} In other words, the truncation of the $J$-manifold leads to the differences observed in the parameters extracted before and after SOC, essentially because the potential $J$-mixing induced by the CF interaction (off-diagonal crystal field terms) is generally not permitted in models retaining only the lowest-energy $J$-manifold.